aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/update-fields-in-ruby/_index.md

 ﻿---
-title: Update Fields in Ruby – Aspose.Words for Java
+title: Update Fields in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Update Fields in Ruby
 linktitle: Update Fields in Ruby
 description: "Update fields of MS Word Document using Ruby."